 Boy in viral 2014 protest photo among 8 family members dead in California cliff crash

-A boy captured in a 2014 photo tearfully embracing a Portland police officer at a protest is among the eight family members -- including six children -- killed when their SUV plunged off a cliff along the Northern California coast.
+A boy captured in a 2014 photo tearfully embracing a Portland, Ore. police officer at a protest is among the eight family members -- including six children -- who were killed Wednesday when their SUV plunged off a cliff along the Northern California coast.

-Devonte Hart, 15, his five siblings and adoptive parents were pronounced dead Wednesday after the vehicle fell 100 feet off an ocean overlook on the Pacific Coast Highway, about 150 miles north of San Francisco, police said.
+Devonte Hart, 15, his five siblings and adoptive parents were pronounced dead after the vehicle plummeted 100 feet off an ocean overlook on the Pacific Coast Highway, about 150 miles north of San Francisco, police said.
 The vehicle was found Monday.

 "We have every indication to believe that all six children were in there," Mendocino County Sheriff Tom Allman said about the deadly crash.
 "We know that an entire family vanished and perished during this tragedy."